Ketapang: Health

-The three hospitals located in the city are RSUD Dr. Agoesdjam (public hospital), RS Fatima (private hospital), and RS Permata Bunda (private hospital).
+The three hospitals located in the town are RSUD Dr. Agoesdjam (public hospital), RS Fatima (private hospital), and RS Permata Bunda (private hospital).

 Demographics

-Ketapang is a multicultural city.
+Ketapang is a multicultural town.
 It has a large population of Chinese.
 Madurese and Javanese are significant minorities, in terms of size.
 Most Chinese residents in Ketapang are of either Teochew or Hakka descent with Teochew being the majority.
 Because of this, Teochew is the main dialect used among Chinese residents in Ketapang.
 The native Indonesians living there are mainly of Malay and Dayak descent.
 In regards to speech, most citizens of Ketapang incorporate a type of Malay accent in their Indonesian, which is somewhat similar to that used in Malaysia.

 Transportation

-Ketapang is served by the Ketapang Airport (Rahadi Osman Airport).
+Ketapang is served by the Rahadi Oesman Airport.
 The airport has some connecting flights to Pontianak and Semarang via Pangkalan Bun.
 Since February 2011, Ketapang also has direct flight to Jakarta, by Aviastar.
 Aviastar stopped the service in 2018.
 Ketapang can also be reached via ship from Pontianak (a six-hour speedboat ride, departing Pontianak daily at 6 am).
 The ship also stopped the service in 2018.
 But there are some ship from Teluk Melano, 2 hours drive from Ketapang and home pick-up included, to Pontianak every day.
 Pontianak's airport serves flights to Jakarta.

-By 2019, it is possible to drive to Pontianak by car in about 12 hours passing Trans-Kalimantan road.
+By 2024, it is possible to drive to Pontianak by car in about 9 hours and 30 minutes passing Trans-Kalimantan road.